fhendric/Genomic-workflows-for-taxonomy/whole_genome_resequencing/08_tree_estimation/README.md

 `iqtree2 -s ./multifasta/window_01.fasta -m TEST -alrt 0 -pre ./trees/window_01`

 Here, `-s` specifies the input alignment, and `-pre` sets the output file prefix.
 Because our goal is to integrate trees across windows rather than examine individual ones, we disable branch support calculations (`-alrt 0`) to speed up processing.
 The `-m TEST` option automatically selects the best-fitting substitution model.
-Because repeating this analysis for each window would be time-consuming, it is more efficient to automate the process with a script—either running the analyses sequentially or, preferably, in parallel.
+Because repeating this analysis for each window would be timeconsuming, it is more efficient to automate the process with a script, either running the analyses sequentially or, preferably, in parallel.
 Below are example scripts for both approaches:

 ### 1. Loop based (sequential) execution: